gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 1. *Being well rounded in skills,* vs.
 2. *Being well rounded emotionally*

 The former is more of a binary thing.
-You either know enough about a lot or not.
-And if you do, you may T-specialize and have an awesome career.
+You either know enough about a lot, or not.
+And if you do, you may [T-specialize](https://en.wikipedia.org/wiki/T-shaped_skills){:target="_blank"} and have an awesome career.

 The latter, is a lifelong journey.
 A process of **figuring out how you *lie to yourself* on a daily basis.**